• Skip to primary navigation

 The aroma of the onion and dill is so fragrant, and the taste is mouthwatering.
 Alongside a steak, this would give any potato dish a run for their money.
 It goes well with all meats and fish and seafood too.

-Butter – Always great in any sauce.
-You can replace it with sunflower oil, olive oil or avocado oil.
+Sunflower Oil – You can replace it with avocado oil, olive oil or even butter.

 Green Onion – I used both the white and green parts of the onion.
 Scallions are basically the same.
 You could also use chives.